jbcodeforce/jbcodeforce.github.io/docs/architecture/architectural-decisions.md

 * What type of fault tolerance and delivery guarantees are necessary?
 Nifi supports end-to-end guaranteed exactly once delivery.

 Also, fault tolerance can be configured, but automatic recovery is not possible.
 Another important feature is backpressure and pressure release, which causes the upstream nodes to stop accepting new data and discarding unprocessed data if an age threshold is exceeded.

-#### Apache Kafka

-#### Others

-There are also other technologies like Apache Samza, Apache Flink, Apache Storm, Total.js Flow, Eclipse Kura, and Flogo that might be worth looking at if the ones mentioned don’t meet all of your requirements.

 ## Application Component: Data Integration